Uploading File in React Native

 let uploadImage = async () => { //Check if any file is selected or not if (singleFile != null) { //If file selected then create FormData const fileToUpload = singleFile; const data = new FormData(); data.append('name', 'Image Upload'); data.append('file_attachment', fileToUpload); let res = await fetch( 'http://localhost//webservice/user/uploadImage', { method: 'post', body: data, headers: { 'Content-Type': 'multipart/form-data; ', }, } ); let responseJson = await res.json(); if (responseJson.status == 1) { alert('Upload Successful'); } } else { //if no file selected the show alert alert('Please Select File first'); } };

-If you face any challenge with the file picker then you can see Example of File Picker in React Native it will help you to solve your problems.
-Now let’s get started with the Example.
+If you’re having trouble with the file picker, there’s an example of how to use the file picker in React Native that can help you solve your issues.
+Now let’s get started with the example.

 To Make a React Native App